sajayantony/cnab-sample/README.md

 ACR Tasks supports executing CNAB bundles.
 You can use porter as a driver to kick off your bundle execution with just [Azure Cloud Shell](shell.azure.com)

-> Currently using a porter bootstrap image until the official image is published.

 ```sh
 az acr run -r myregistry --cmd 'getporter/porter install demo --tag myregistry.azurecr.io/porter-hello-bundle:latest' /dev/null